Surgery Faculty

 He is an active member of several esteemed professional organizations, including the Royal College of Surgeons in England, the Royal College of Surgeons in Ireland, the American College of Surgeons, the College of Medicine of South Africa, the South African Gastroenterology Society (SAGES), and the Surgical Society of Kenya.

-Dr Asad Raja
+Prof Asad Raja

 Professor

-Dr Raja specializes in gastrointestinal cancer surgery, laparoscopic surgery, and trauma care.
+Prof Raja specializes in gastrointestinal cancer surgery, laparoscopic surgery, and trauma care.
 He is also deeply committed to surgical skills development, contributing to the training and advancement of future surgeons.

 He is an active member of the Society of Surgeons Kenya, the International Association of Bioethics, and the Society of Surgeons of Pakistan, where he continues to engage in professional development and surgical education.